|Michael Collins (1996) Can you see me?|

 Barry decided to do something about this.
-His unit of 36 men ambushed a Black and Tan patrol of 18 men near their base in Macroom.
-The IRA lost three dead whilst all but one of the Auxiliaries died, several after trying to surrender, or pretending to surrender, and others allegedly being dispatched after being wounded.
-Whatever the exact circumstances most Irish thought they deserved what they got.
-The loss of a decent sized force of veteran soldiers was deeply shocking to the authorities and Cork and the surrouonding areas were placed under martial law and a fair part of the City burnt in retaliation.
+His unit of 36 men ambushed a Black and Tan patrol of 18 soldiers near their base in Macroom.
+The IRA lost three dead, whilst all but one of the Auxiliaries died, several after trying to surrender, or pretending to surrender, with others allegedly being dispatched after being wounded.
+Whatever the exact circumstances, most Irish thought they deserved what they got.
+The loss of a decent sized force of veteran soldiers was deeply shocking to the authorities and Cork and the surrounding areas were placed under martial law, and a fair part of the City burnt in retaliation.

 The Irish being the Irish there is a song about the battle.
 A (very) slightly fictionalised version also appears in Ken Loach's film The Wind That Shakes The Barley.
 There is a memorial by the side of the road at the scene of the ambush, whilst Cork Museum has a detailed map and plan of the battle, as well as some memorabilia.

 The spot itself is pleasant enough, but more the sort of place you pass through after fishing in Macroom, or on the way to Gougane Barra.
 West Cork though is wonderful, and as well as the Irish it is now home to a population of formerly English Travellers, who relocated to Ireland after their own ambush at the Battle of the Beanfield.